-Ms. Ransom is a member of the American Public Health Association (APHA) and the American Bar Association's Health Law Section, where she co-founded the Public Health Policy Interest Group, and currently serves as Vice Chair of the Diversity Coordinating Committee.
-And, she serves as a member of the Board of Directors of the American Society of Law, Medicine, and Ethics.
+She is a member of the American Public Health Association (APHA) and the American Bar Association's Health Law Section, where she co-founded the Public Health Policy Interest Group, and currently serves as Vice Chair of the Diversity Coordinating Committee.
+And, she is the President-Elect of the American Society of Law, Medicine, and Ethics.

-Ms. Ransom is the 2017 recipient of the APHA Jennifer Robbins Award for the Practice of Public Health Law, and the 2019 awardee of the ABA Health Law Section's Champion of Diversity and Inclusion Award.
+She is the 2017 recipient of the APHA Jennifer Robbins Award for the Practice of Public Health Law, and the 2019 awardee of the ABA Health Law Section's Champion of Diversity and Inclusion Award.
+She was recently selected as one of the Top 5 Coaches of 2021 by Entrepreneur Mogul.

 HLTH 4900 - Capstone